arkadius2006/public-cloud-consolidation/README.md

 algo_andrei_1   conf_1000h.json 8000    950
 algo_arkady_2   conf_1000h.json 9000    850
 ```
-This format (tab-separated, rather than json) makes it easy to use awk and other Unix command line tools to process results and convert to otehr formats, if necessary.
+This format (tab-separated, rather than json) makes it easy to use awk and other Unix command line tools to process results and convert to other formats, if necessary.